Can Tran is a fan of one-on-one fighting games, with the "Final Fight" series being one of his favorites.

 UFC fighter Chael Sonnen has been known to trash talk fighters.
 Sonnen had stopped trash-talking Anderson “The Spider” Silva (the UFC middleweight champion) after losing to him for the second time.
 Recently, Sonnen's trash talking has been targeted towards Jon “Bones” Jones (the UFC light heavyweight champion).
 While they are trash-talking and insulting each other, none of them have advocated bullying other people

 Former fighters such as Bas Rutten said that bully victims need to seek help such in the form of an adult to stop bullying.
 Like Mayhem, Rutten said that he was bullied when he was younger.
-Georges “Rush” St. Pierre (the UFC welterweight championship) said that he was bullied as a child.
+Georges “Rush” St. Pierre (a UFC welterweight champion) said that he was bullied as a child.

-Just because one trains in MMA does not mean s/he will bully other people.
+Just because one trains in MMA does not mean she/he will bully other people.
 Schools that do advocate bullying end up getting shut down.